Actindo-AG/Documentation/PIM/UserInterface/03g_Settings.md

 - [DELETE]
   Click this button to delete the selected attribute from the box.
 This button is only displayed, when the checkbox of at least one attribute is selected.

-The list displays all differing attributes to the variant set.
+The list displays all changeable attributes to the variant set.
 All fields are read-only.

 - *Name*
   Attribute name.